cheeselover419/youtubeclone/README.md

-youtube clone using Django, html, boostrap, js
+youtube clone using Django, React